Botox...Signs and Consequences

 Neither do I. What has made the difference?

 I’ve been using paper tape and WrinkAlign Forehead Liners for several years.
-Those are doing an exceptionally good job in preventing forehead wrinkling.
-WrinkAlign Liners will make your forehead look polished and smooth, just as with Botox injections, but they will not paralyze your features and have no negative side effects.
+Those are doing an exceptionally good job in crease-smoothing and preventing forehead wrinkles.
+WrinkAlign Liners will make your forehead look polished and smooth, but they will not paralyze your features and have no negative side effects.

 Forehead Furrow Prevention…